 At the Sleeper Teachers, we love supporting families during the first 12 weeks of a baby’s life because it allows us to be proactive in our approach.
 Rather than “fixing” sleep once baby is older, we start early on by promoting safe and healthy sleep habits.

-If 1-on-1 guidance with customized sleep support is something that you could benefit from, schedule a free sleep evaluation call with one of our consultants.
+If 1-on-1 guidance with customized sleep support is something that you could benefit from, schedule a free sleep introductory call with one of our consultants.
 During the call we chat about sleep expectations for a newborn, and how we can help you proactively teach sleep at this age.

 Finally, if you prefer a DIY approach to instilling good sleep habits early on, check out our Newborn Sleep Guide.
 The guide will help parents proactively lay a solid sleep foundation for their little one, as well as educate parents on the best practices for newborn sleep (or babies on the way) in the first 12 weeks of life.